KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 ]
 ```

-Note that there are no textures in this extension, the medium is homogeneous.

 ## Properties

-The extension provides a Boolean parameter to switch between thin-walled and volumetric behavior.
-In addition, it defines parameters to describe the medium and the phase function inside the volume.
+The extension defines the following parameters to describe the volume.

 | | Type | Description | Required |
 |-|------|-------------|----------|